Vyral/cathy-naiser/_posts/2021-11-08-tracking-our-changing-interest-rates.md

 excerpt: Interest rates are rising.
 enclosure:
 pullquote: >-
-    If you’re even thinking about buying or selling a home this year, you could be impacted by rising interest rates.
+    If you’re buying or selling a home this year, you could be impacted by rising interest rates.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true